 California State Balcony Inspection Law

 SB 721 (Chapter 445, Stats.
 2018) was signed by Governor Brown in response to the 2015 Berkeley balcony collapse.
 While some local governments already impose a local inspection program, this California law requires the inspection of specific balconies throughout the State of California.
 Here's what you need to know:

 What Buildings Must be Inspected?

-Buildings with 3 or more units that have:
+Buildings with three or more units that have:

-Buildings that are proposed for conversion to condominiums to be sold to the public after January 1, 2019, must be inspected prior to the first close of escrow.
+Buildings proposed for conversion to condominiums to be sold to the public after January 1, 2019, must be inspected before the first close of escrow.

 When Must the Buildings be Inspected?

-Inspections of the balconies, decks, porches, stairways, walkways and entries as described above must be inspected by January 1, 2025, with certain exceptions, and require subsequent inspections every 6 years.
+The balconies, decks, porches, stairways, walkways, and entries described above must be inspected by January 1, 2025, with certain exceptions, and require subsequent inspections every six years.

 The inspection of buildings for which a building permit application has been

-submitted on or after January 1, 2019, shall occur no later than 6 years following the issuance of a certificate of occupancy from the local jurisdiction and shall otherwise comply with the provisions of this law.
+submitted on or after January 1, 2019, shall occur no later than six years following the issuance of a certificate of occupancy from the local jurisdiction and shall otherwise comply with the provisions of this law.

-If the property was inspected within 3 years prior to January 1, 2019, by an
+If the property was inspected within three years before January 1, 2019, by an

 inspector as described in the law, and a report of that inspector was issued stating that the exterior elevated elements and associated waterproofing elements are in proper working condition and do not pose a threat to the health and safety of the public, no new inspection shall be required until January 1, 2025.